-One may view this condition as defining an operating envelope for a TDM PW, as a TDM PW that occupies no more bandwidth than a TCP flow causes no more congestion than that TCP flow would.
-Under this condition it is safe to place the TDM PW along with congestionresponsive traffic such as TCP, without causing additional congestion. on the other hand, were the TDM PW to consume significantly more bandwidth a TCP flow, it could contribute disproportionately to congestion, and its mixture with congestionresponsive traffic might be inappropriate.
+One may view this condition as defining a 'friendly' operating envelope for a TDM PW, as a TDM PW that occupies no more bandwidth than a TCP flow causes no more congestion than that TCP flow.
+Under this condition it is acceptable to place the TDM PW alongside congestion-responsive traffic such as TCP.
+On the other hand, were the TDM PW to consume significantly more bandwidth a TCP flow, it could contribute disproportionately to congestion, and its mixture with congestion-responsive traffic might be inappropriate.
+Note that we are sidestepping any debate over the validity of the TCPfriendliness concept, and merely saying that there can be no question that a TDM PW is acceptable if it causes no more congestion than a single TCP flow.

 We derived this condition assuming steady-state conditions, and thus two caveats are in order.
 First, the condition does not specify how to treat a TDM PW that initially satisfies the condition, but is then faced with a deteriorating network environment.
 In such cases one additionally needs to analyze the reaction times of the responsive flows to congestion events.
-Second, the derivation assumed that the TDM PW was competing with long-lived TDM flows, because under this assumption it was straightforward to obtain a quantitative comparison with something widely considered to offer a safe response to congestion.
-Short-lived TCP flows may find themselves disadvantaged as compared to a long-lived TDM PW satisfying the condition.
+Second, the derivation assumed that the TDM PW was competing with long-lived TCP flows, because under this assumption it was straightforward to obtain a quantitative comparison with something widely considered to offer a safe response to congestion.
+Short-lived TCP flows may find themselves disadvantaged as compared to a long-lived TDM PW satisfying the above condition.